-Creating your own custom Live Linux CD or USB distribution is not complicated.
+Creating your own custom Live Linux distro and resulting ISO file is not too complicated.
 However, there are many different approaches depending mainly on which Linux base you decide to use.
-Many popular Linux distro's such as Knoppix, Ubuntu and DSL are based on Debian so for the following tutorial, we are going to focus on the simple creation of a Live Linux CD using Debian Linux as our base.
+Many popular Linux distributions such as Knoppix, Ubuntu and DSL are based on Debian.
+So in the following tutorial, we are going to focus on using Debian as our base to create a Live Linux ISO.
+The image can then be burned to a USB or CD.

-From a Debian installed operating environment, we will use a tool called Live-Helper which was created by Daniel Baumann as a part of the Debian Live project.
-Live-Helper contains scripts that automate parts of the Live Linux CD or USB creation process, making it easy to create your own personal Live Linux CD or USB distribution.
+From a locally installed up and running Debian operating environment, we will use a tool called Live-Helper.
+Which was originally part of the Debian Live Project created by Daniel Baumann.
+Live-Helper contains scripts that automate parts of the Live Linux creation process, making it easy to create your own personal Live Linux distribution.

-1. Open a terminal and type sudo gedit /etc/apt/sources.list
+1. Open a terminal and type the following, and then press Enter.

 1. Login as root and open a terminal (must be done as root user)